mesosphere/dcos-docs-site/pages/1.11/api/agent-routes/index.md

 navigationTitle:  Agent Routes
 title: Agent Routes
 menuWeight: 11
-excerpt:
+excerpt: Learn how to use the Admin Router Agent running on DC/OS agent nodes.

 ---

-Admin Router Agent runs on DC/OS agent nodes and exposes the following API routes.
+The Admin Router Agent runs on DC/OS agent nodes.
+It exposes the following API routes.

 Admin Router Agent listens on port `61001` (HTTP).